Yukawa Potential, Panharmonic Measure and Brownian Motion: Introduction and Preliminaries

 Note that if we replace the `killing parameter' $\mu^2$ in the Yukawa equation \eqref{eq:yukawa} with a `creation parameter' $\lambda <0$ we obtain another important partial differential equation, the \emph{Helmholtz equation}.
 In principle, the stochastic approaches taken in this paper can be applied to the solutions of the Helmholtz equation if the domain $D$ is small enough compared to the parameter $\lambda$.
 For details, we refer to Chung and Zhao \cite{chung-zhao}.
 If we replace $\mu^2$ by a (positive) function, we obtain the \emph{Schr\"odinger equation}.
 Again, the stochastic approaches taken in this paper can be applied, in principle, to the Schr\"odinger equation, but the results may not be mathematically very tractable.
 Again, we refer to Chung and Zhao \cite{chung-zhao} for details.

 The rest of the paper is organized as follows: In Section \ref{sect:yb} we show three different connections between the panharmonic measures and the Brownian motion.
 The first two (Theorem \ref{thm:kakutani} and Corollary \ref{cor:yukawa-killing}) are essentially well-known.
 The third one (Corollary \ref{cor:yukawa-escaping}) is new.
 In Section \ref{sect:equivalence} we show that the panharmonic measures and the harmonic measures are all mutually equivalent (Theorem \ref{thm:panequivalence}) and provide some corollaries, viz. we provide a domination principle for the Dirichlet problem related to the Yukawa equation (Corollary \ref{cor:dominance}) and analogs of theorems of Riesz--Riesz, Makarov and Dahlberg for the panharmonic measures (Corollary \ref{cor:panequivalence}).
 In section \ref{sect:average} we consider the panharmonic measures on balls and prove an analogue of the Gauss mean value theorem, or the average property, for the panharmonic functions (Theorem \ref{thm:panharmonic_average}) and as a corollary we obtain the Liouville theorem for panharmonic functions (Corollary \ref{cor:liouville}).
-Finally, in Section \ref{sect:discussion} we list some open problems and avenues for further research.
+Finally, in Section \ref{sect:discussion} we discuss extensions to the Schr\"odinger and the Helmholtz PDE's and the Walk On Spheres simulation of PDE's.